ankraft/ACME-oneM2M-CSE/docs/Configuration.md

 ###	[server.http.mappings] - ID Mappings

 This section defines mappings for URI paths to IDs in the CSE.
-Mappings can be used to provide a more convenient way to access the CSE's resources.
+Mappings can be used to provide a more convenient way to access the CSE's resources via http.
 Each setting in the configuration file  specifies a mapping, where the key specifies a new path and the value specified the mapping to a request (including optional arguments).